sourcebot-dev/sourcebot/docs/query.md

 - A grouping (e.g., parentheses `()`),

 Logical `OR` operations combine multiple expressions.
 The **`AND` operator is implicit**, meaning multiple expressions written together will be automatically treated as `AND`.

+All expressions are evaluated as regular expressions unless wrapped with "".

 ---